 The Bachelor of Arts in Music, Pre-Music Therapy Emphasis, is designed to prepare students to apply to a Music Therapy certification program.
 It is not a free-standing major, and it does not include music therapy courses.
 Rather, the courses listed below are intended to better prepare Bachelor of Arts in Music students for future study in Music Therapy at an academic program approved by the American Music Therapy Association.
 Students must complete all requirements for a Bachelor of Arts in Music, in addition to the courses listed below.
-These include 5 non-music course credits and 2 additional music course credits for a minimum total of 7 course credits that must be taken that do not count toward a major in music.
+These include 5 non-music course credits and 2 additional music course credits for a minimum total of 7 course credits that must be taken in addition to those that count toward a major in music.

 Courses taken to satisfy requirements in the Bachelor of Arts in Music may NOT also be used to satisfy the requirements of the Pre-Music Therapy Emphasis below, but all courses MAY be used towards general education requirements.